“They might only be here for part of your life, but for them, you are their whole life”.

 If you have a balcony in your home, much sure that you install bars, screens or fibreglass windows to protect your pets.

 Dogs and cats are curious creatures, so by ensuring your balcony is safe and secure, you are protecting your pets from injuring themselves.

-To keep your pet safe, you should install flooring that isn’t slippery, so your fur-friends can’t slip and potentially harm themselves.
+To keep your pet safe, you should install flooring that isn’t slippery, so your fur-friends can’t slip and potentially injure themselves.

-Anti-skid flooring, vinyl/ laminate, stone, tiles, concrete, polyurethane finished wood, linoleum flooring or hardwood are all preferred products that are pet-friendly.
+Anti-skid flooring, vinyl, laminate, stone, tiles, concrete, polyurethane finished wood, linoleum flooring or hardwood are all products that are pet-friendly.

 Carpeting is also a great alternative, that does require a bit more maintenance, but looks fantastic.

 If you want to increase the aesthetic qualities of your home and your pets comfort, then you might also consider purchasing area rugs.